 Darla Moore School of Business

-I teach two required and one optional course for the MHR program.
+I teach two required and one optional course for the MHR program and one PMBA class.
 The first required class is HR in the Global Firm (MGMT 801), which is a broad overview of how large multinationals manage their HR function across national boundaries.
 The second one I co-teach and is entitled OD and Consulting (MGMT 730).
-There are lectures on leadership, change, organization design and decision-making and on consulting skills such as contracting and client management, and we deliver live projects for actual clients.
+There are lectures on leadership, change, organization design and decision-making and on consulting skills, such as contracting and client management.
+The heart of the course involves the delivery of live projects for actual clients.

 The optional class is a short-term study abroad in Singapore (IBUS 750).
 We visit six or seven different companies and we do a variety of cultural visits.